jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   run up to STEP1.
 * [Record audio] so you can listen while you commute or exercise
 * Combine with [Goljan's lectures][goljan] to get multiple views of key topics.
 Sometimes one explains it better than the other.
+Goljan gives great cross-cutting explanations, particularly with respect to nutrition and biochemistry, topics Pathoma does not cover.
 * There are
   [other pathology resources to pull from](#other-pathology-resources), but Pathoma is the best use of your time